jasontaylordev/CleanArchitecture/README-template.md

 ﻿# CleanArchitecture

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/CleanArchitecture) version 8.0.1.
+The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/CleanArchitecture) version caPackageVersion.

 ## Build